The Best Massachusetts Auto Insurance Companies

-Massachusetts’ auto insurance rates are right in line with the national average — $1,573 per year, compared to $1,669 nationwide.
+Massachusetts’s auto insurance rates are on the higher side — on average $1129 per year, compared to the nationwide average of $1,009.
 That said, how much you’ll pay can vary a lot depending on your car, your coverage, and your address.
 Use our tool to find your best rates:

 Enter your ZIP code to find your best rates:

 The Bay State is a relatively safe place to get behind the wheel.
 According to the Insurance Institute for Highway Safety, in 2016 (the latest data available) there were 5.7 deaths in Massachusetts for every 100,000 people — the third lowest rate out of all 50 states plus Washington, D.C.

 Still, car accidents happen out of nowhere, and every driver needs auto insurance to protect themselves and their vehicles.
 Massachusetts (like all states except Virginia and New Hampshire) legally require auto liability insurance before a driver can rev up an engine.